chevere/docs/reference/Chevere/Interfaces/Cache/CacheInterface.md

 CacheInterface
 :::

-Return an instance with the specified CacheKeyInterface put.
+Return an instance with the specified put.

-This method MUST retain the state of the current instance, and return an instance that contains the specified CacheKeyInterface VarExportableInterface.
+This method MUST retain the state of the current instance, and return an instance that contains the specified put.

 ---

-### withRemove()
+### withoutItem()

 Remove item from cache.